marklogic/java-client-api/src/main/resources/example/README.txt

 *  StringSearch               search with string criteria and saved options
 *  StructuredSearch           search with a criteria structure and saved options
+*  StructuredSearch           search with a criteria structure and saved options
+*  RawCombinedSearch          search with a criteria structure and options in the request
 *  MultiStatementTransaction  complete a transaction with several requests
 *  DocumentReadTransform      transform content on the server while reading
 *  DocumentWriteTransform     transform content on the server while writing
+*  ResourcExtension           extend the Java API to execute other capabilities of the MarkLogic server on the client
 *  OptimisticLocking          write or delete a document only if it has not changed
+*  RawClientAlert             define and find rules that match documents
 *  SSLClientCreator           create a database client using SSL

 Each example is a Java application that you can compile and run using the jar